Tag Archives: projektowanie instalacji

 Modern chemical methods of wastewater treatment are characterized by high consumption of reagents, complex treatment facilities and long duration of the process.

-GlobeCore offers the AVS electromagnetic nano-mills for the industrial wastewater purification from lead.
+GlobeCore offers the AVS vortex layer devices for the industrial wastewater purification from lead.
 They were developed in the 1960-1970s.
 Even then they showed excellent results in the intensification of different technological processes.

 Experiments confirmed the efficiency of the AVS for purification of wastewaters of different origins, which was achieved due to a number of effects and processes occurring in the operating chamber of the unit: the impact of electromagnetic field, electrolysis, intensive mixing, acoustic impact etc. The chemical reactions, which in traditional equipment would last minutes or hours, only last seconds or tens of seconds in the AVS.